Board

 For nearly three decades Marco has attended many industry events globally searching for new technologies that can be integrated into Machine Vision systems and ultimately learning about emerging trends in Machine Vision.
 Over the past seven years, this has expanded to embedded vision and edge processing.
 His globally participation includes EMVA conferences, the Vision Show, A3 (AIA) events, JIIA conferences and meetings, and Vision China Show.

-Marco was elected into the EMVA Board of Directors by the General Assembly 2021, held in online format.
+Marco was elected into the EMVA Board of Directors by the General Assembly 2021, held in online format and the last time reelected in 2024.

 Marco Diani